clo4/deno_jamf_school/src/README.tpl.md

 An **unofficial, idiomatic API wrapper for Jamf School**.
 It's designed to be easy for IT professionals with JavaScript experience to learn, and to be safe enough to trust in production.

+Bad documentation is a bug!
 If something doesn't work as expected or you just want some help, please [raise an issue on GitHub]($REPO/issues).
-Bad documentation is a bug!

-Currently, only a subset of API features are supported.

 **[Here's the documentation for the latest release.]($DOCS/mod.ts)**

 ## Features

 - Designed for modern JavaScript
+- A high-level object-oriented interface
-- A low-level API wrapper and a higher-level object-oriented interface
+- A low-level functional API wrapper
 - Data validation means you always get the data you're promised
 - Comprehensive documentation and easy-to-follow example
 - Only requires `--allow-net=YOUR_SCHOOL.jamfcloud.com`